meridianlabsin-pixel/rubiks-ai/README.md

 ```bash
 python main.py
 ```
-Or simply double-click the `rubiks 2.bat` file.
+Or simply double-click the `rubiks.bat` file.

 ## Privacy Note
 All your personal data, chat history, and memory logs (`chat_memory.txt`, `butler_log.txt`, `user_profile.json`) are stored strictly **LOCALLY** on your hard drive.
 Nothing is uploaded to any cloud server except the queries sent directly to the Gemini API for processing.
 Your data is yours.